 Arthritis in Oregon Report

-Based on the 2009 Oregon Behavioral Risk Factor Surveillance System (BRFSS), 27% of adult Oregonians (about 760,000 people) suffer from arthritis.
-In addition, arthritis has an impact on associated chronic conditions such as coronary heart disease and diabetes.
+Based on the 2011 Oregon Behavioral Risk Factor Surveillance System (BRFSS), 27% of adult Oregonians (about 807,600 people) suffer from arthritis.
+Another 29% reported having arthritis joint symptoms without being diagnosed by a health care provider.
+In addition, arthritis has an impact on associated chronic conditions such as heart disease and diabetes.
 Arthritis limits activities and productivity.
 Reported health status was also poorer in persons with arthritis than in those without the condition.
-Further, $398 million was spent in 2009 on joint replacements due to osteoarthritis and rheumatoid arthritis alone.
+Further, $467 million was spent in 2009 on joint replacements due to osteoarthritis and rheumatoid arthritis alone.

 Arthritis Program Plans